ChaoNEil/ChaoNEil.github.io/content/posts/knock-knock.md

 To answer this question , i found the config data and creds from the `.backup` file .

-At first glance , i thought i knew what is going on, but after carefully analyzing this, honestly have no idea.
+At first glance , i thought i knew what was going on, but after carefully analyzing this, honestly have no idea.
 I only recognize the command `iptables` so this might be doing something related to getting access to a particular port ? idk .

 Further analysis of this will be done in question 8.
 ![](/images/knockknock/6.png)